matter-labs/zksync-lite-docs/docs/faq/security.md

 operation of zkSync requires zero trust from any party whatsoever, which is unique among all L2 scaling solutions.

 Nonetheless, we encourage you to check the list of the contributors of the Ignition ceremony and make your own opinion on whether there is at least one trustworthy person or organization among them.
-And in the future, we strive to eliminate trust assumptions altogether by embracing a transparent zero-knowledge proof system such as [RedShift](https://eprint.iacr.org/2019/1400) (developed by Matter Labs).
+In the future, we strive to eliminate trust assumptions altogether by embracing a transparent zero-knowledge proof system such as [RedShift](https://eprint.iacr.org/2019/1400) (developed by Matter Labs).